nadimnesar/Bank-Management-System/README.md

 python main.py
 ```

-Follow the instructions provided in the console to either log in as a user or an admin and perform various banking operations.
+4. Follow the instructions provided in the console to either log in as a user or an admin and perform various banking operations.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

+## License

+All rights reserved by Nesar Ahmed @2022